Chapter 12:

 And so, she did.

 We travelled for another two weeks.
 In that time, we passed through two small towns, caught a bounty, solved two minor cases and trained hard.
 Well, Erin did most of the legwork, since I was still recovering.
-I simply offered my ideas regarding our cases.
+I simply offered my ideas regarding our cases and critiqued her combat technique.
+It was a peaceful time.

-We spotted a classic, wooden crossroad sign up ahead.
-It had three arrows: one pointing in the direction we were coming from, one pointing west and the third pointing north.
+Ultimately, we spotted a classic, wooden crossroad sign up ahead.
+It had three arrows: one pointing in the direction we were coming from, one aimed west and the third pointing north.
 The west facing arrow was labelled “Riefeld.”

 I chuckled to Erin.
 “Wouldn’t we have a story to tell them?”
 I joked.
 During my time in the hospital, I'd come to terms with killing Halton.
-That werewolf made me experience the sort of thing that bearded bastard tried to do to me.
-Now, I had no sympathy.
+That werewolf had made me experience the sort of thing the bearded bastard had tried to do to me.
+I no longer had any sympathy for him.
 My role in this world wasn't as a promising high school graduate.
-I still didn't know exactly what it was, but right now, it was to be an investigator; and in this profession, it was kill to survive.
+I still didn't know exactly what it was, but right now, I was set on being an investigator; and in this profession, it was kill to survive.

 The north pointing arrow read “Brightstone.”
 Small letters underneath announced, “Two towns until the Kingdom of Boria.”